Since COVID-19 wreaked havoc on every facet of life, colleges and universities have experienced an...

 7. The Conclusion

-The conclusion should summarize the plan in a few paragraphs and should tell readers when the plan will be revisited.
+The conclusion should summarize the plan in a few paragraphs and tell readers and stakeholders when the plan will be revisited.

 Before You Create a Strategic Enrollment Management Plan